Program in Liberal Medical Education (PLME)

 QuestBridge connects the nation's brightest under-served youth with leading institutions of higher education.
 Brown is delighted to be part of this very successful and worthy program.

-- The Common Application and Brown Writing Supplement
+- Common Application and Brown University specific questions.

 You may receive a request from the Brown University Office of Financial Aid for additional information.
 Rest assured that if you do not receive a request, the Office of Financial Aid has enough information to provide an estimated financial aid award at the time of admission.
 A request for additional information should not be interpreted as an indication of a pending College Match.

 The QuestBridge Match at Brown is binding.
 If you are admitted to Brown under the Match Program, you must withdraw all applications to other colleges or universities.

 If you have additional questions, please visit our frequently asked questions, category Questbridge.